What are the current tuition and fees?

 How are non-resident fees assessed?

 Non-resident tuition is assessed for non-resident students (out-of-state and foreign VISA students) in addition to mandatory campus fees.
-Authority for this fee may be found in the Education Code, Section 89705.
-Non-Resident tuition is charged on a per-unit basis (currently $396 per unit).
+Non-resident tuition is charge on a per-unit basis (currently $396 per unit).
 For fee-assessment purposes, zero-unit courses are counted as one unit.
 In addition to the non-resident tuition fee, out-of-state students are also required to pay all tuition and mandatory fees that resident students pay, in accordance with published payment deadlines.
+Authority for the non-resident fee may be found in the Education Code, Section 89705.

 Can I appeal fees?